osteele/audio2anki/docs/pipeline_design_spec.md

 ### Caching Behavior

-- Artifacts are cached based on their unique names and content-based hashes
+- Artifacts are stored in a temporary directory created for each pipeline run
+- Each artifact is stored with a simple filename based on the artifact name
-- The hash is computed from the content of the input artifacts, not just their names
+- The temporary directory is deleted after the pipeline completes unless the `keep_cache` option is set
-- If a cached artifact exists with the matching hash, the stage is skipped
 - Processing modules don't handle caching; they always process their inputs
-- Intermediate files within a stage should use temporary files
+- Intermediate files within a stage should use the temporary directory
 - Cache lookup strategy:
-  1. Compute hash from input artifact content
-  2. Look for artifact with the filename pattern `{sanitized_input_name}_{artifact_name}_{hash}.{extension}`
+  1. Check if the artifact already exists in the temporary directory
-  3. If found, use the cached artifact instead of reprocessing
+  2. If found, use the existing artifact instead of reprocessing
-  4. If not found, process the stage and cache the result with the hash-based filename
+  3. If not found, process the stage and store the result in the temporary directory

 ## Detailed Operations